 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly identifies its domain (stretchr/testify for Go), lists specific capabilities across multiple packages, and provides explicit trigger conditions.
-It uses third person voice appropriately and includes both high-level and granular trigger terms that a Go developer would naturally use.
+This is an excellent skill description that clearly identifies its domain (stretchr/testify for Go), lists specific capabilities and concepts covered, and provides explicit trigger conditions for when to use it.
+It uses proper third-person voice, includes both high-level and granular trigger terms, and is distinctive enough to avoid conflicts with general Go testing skills.

 | Dimension | Reasoning | Score |